lrc-se/aoc-2021/README.md

 Using a flat representation of the grid this time, and a queue for the flashing squids.
 *__Update:__ I've iterated back and forth between C# and JS takes on this one, but have (at least for now) landed on a C# version as the day's submission as it appears faster in its current form.
 The JS version is available in a parallel directory.*

+### Day 12 (JavaScript)

+Recursion to the rescue again.
+Part 2 performance isn't stellar right now, but it's not too bad either.